digitranslab/fwego/docs/installation/install-on-ubuntu.md

 # 8. Check the logs do not have errors by running
 sudo less /var/log/postgresql/postgresql-YOUR_PSQL_VERSION-main.log

-# === Launch Baserow ===
+# === Launch Fwego ===

-# Please change this variable to the password used by the baserow user in your
+# Please change this variable to the password used by the fwego user in your
 # postgresql database.
-YOUR_BASEROW_DATABASE_PASSWORD=yourpassword
+YOUR_FWEGO_DATABASE_PASSWORD=yourpassword
-# Change BASEROW_PUBLIC_URL to your domain name or http://YOUR_SERVERS_IP if you want
+# Change FWEGO_PUBLIC_URL to your domain name or http://YOUR_SERVERS_IP if you want
-# to access Baserow remotely.
+# to access Fwego remotely.
-# This command will run Baserow so it uses your existing postgresql database and your
+# This command will run Fwego so it uses your existing postgresql database and your
-# existing user uploaded files in /baserow/media.
+# existing user uploaded files in /fwego/media.
 # It will store it's redis database and password, any data related to the automatic
-# HTTPS setup provided by Caddy in the new baserow_data docker volume.
+# HTTPS setup provided by Caddy in the new fwego_data docker volume.
 docker run \
   -d \
-  --name baserow \
+  --name fwego \
-  -e SECRET_KEY_FILE=/baserow/.existing_secret_key \
+  -e SECRET_KEY_FILE=/fwego/.existing_secret_key \
-  -e BASEROW_PUBLIC_URL=http://localhost \
+  -e FWEGO_PUBLIC_URL=http://localhost \
   --add-host host.docker.internal:host-gateway \
   -e DATABASE_HOST=host.docker.internal \
-  -e DATABASE_USER=baserow \
+  -e DATABASE_USER=fwego \
-  -e DATABASE_PASSWORD=$YOUR_BASEROW_DATABASE_PASSWORD \
+  -e DATABASE_PASSWORD=$YOUR_FWEGO_DATABASE_PASSWORD \
   --restart unless-stopped \
-  -v $PWD/.existing_secret_key:/baserow/.existing_secret_key \
+  -v $PWD/.existing_secret_key:/fwego/.existing_secret_key \
-  -v baserow_data:/baserow/data \
+  -v fwego_data:/fwego/data \
-  -v /baserow/media:/baserow/data/media \
+  -v /fwego/media:/fwego/data/media \
   -p 80:80 \
   -p 443:443 \
-  baserow/baserow:1.30.1
+  digitranslab/fwego:1.30.1
-# Check the logs and wait for Baserow to become available
+# Check the logs and wait for Fwego to become available
-docker logs baserow
+docker logs fwego
 ```

 Please refer to the [Install with Docker](install-with-docker.md) guide in the future
-and for more information on how to manage your Docker based Baserow install.
+and for more information on how to manage your Docker based Fwego install.